 For an alternative description, we often use the matrix $\mathcal{B}$, which is related to the $\mathcal{A}$ matrix by

-The hermiticity condition \eqref{eq:Amatconds1} translates to
+The Hermiticity condition \eqref{eq:Amatconds1} translates to

-Then, a general Hermitian preserving linear map can be written in an operator-sum decomposition $\mathcal{E}$ of the form
+Then a general Hermitian preserving linear map can be written in an operator-sum decomposition $\mathcal{E}$ of the form

-where the $\{\eta_i\}$'s are the signs of the eigenvalues and the $\{E_i\}$'s are the eigenvectors of the matrix $\mathcal{B}$ after absorbing the magnitudes of the eigenvalues \cite{sudarshan_1961,Choi_1975, Jordan_Shaji_Sudarshan_2004}.
-These can be written in matrix form.
+where the $\{\eta_i\}$'s are the signs of the eigenvalues, and $\{E_i\}$'s are the eigenvectors of the matrix $\mathcal{B}$ after absorbing the magnitudes of the eigenvalues \cite{sudarshan_1961,Choi_1975, Jordan_Shaji_Sudarshan_2004}.
+The eigenvectors are written in matrix form.